Posted on Leave a comment

 1. Thickness:

-The thickness of handmade sink is around 1.2-1.5mm, this thickness of the stainless steel sheet can not be drawn in the mold on the stretch processing, otherwise it will break easily.
+The thickness of handmade sink is around 1.2-1.5mm, this thickness of the stainless steel sheet can not be drawn in the mould on the stretch processing, otherwise it will break easily.

 The thickness of drawn sink is impossible to exceed 0.8mm.